 Exposure to harmful substances or environments

-In 2018, exposure to harmful substances or environments resulted in 40,130 nonfatal injuries and illnesses involving days away from work, and 621 fatalities.
-Nearly half of these deaths (305) involved nonmedical use of drugs or alcohol resulting in unintentional overdoses.
-Since 2011, fatal workplace overdoses have increased 369%.
+Because of illness cases related to COVID-19 (coded as Other diseases due to viruses, not elsewhere classified [n.e.c.]), the leading cause of work-related injuries and illnesses involving days away from work in 2020 was exposure to harmful substances or environments.
+Exposure to harmful substances or environments was previously the sixth ranked cause.
+In 2020, exposure to harmful substances or environments resulted in 424,360 nonfatal injuries and illnesses involving days away from work.
+In 2021, 798 fatalities were reported.
+More than half of these deaths (464) involved nonmedical use of drugs or alcohol resulting in unintentional overdoses.
+Since 2011, fatal workplace overdoses have increased 536%.

 This infographic provides an overview of the nonfatal trends involving days away from work, including nature of injury, part of body injured, and industry.
 Explore the data details tab for information on fatal injuries, injury rates, and historic trends.